CredentialEngine/ctdl-xtra/doc/embeddings-cosine-similarity.md

 - Con: Missing words from one of the terms does not impact the coefficient which could be undesirable if applications required that it the assertions ensure no information is missing
 - Tooling for using cosine similarity embeddings vectors has been added to the project with an example test at: [../server/tests/extractions/credentials/embeddings.test.ts](../server/tests/extractions/credentials/embeddings.test.ts)

+While it might not be a definitive answer for longer worded terms it can be one of the composite KPIs used to assert precision of the model.
+Combined with word saliency evaluation between the terms we could answer the question that the bodies of text are both close semantically and discuss the same key concepts.

 ### Cost estimation

 Total tokens used for the title examples: 193 total with an average of 8,7 tokens per entry.